Flash Forward

 Flash Forward is a Disney Channel Original Series produced in Canada for preteens and teenagers which was originally previewed on both Disney Channel and ABC from 1995 to 1996 with its main run starting from 1997 to 1999.
 The series first aired as a 4-episode limited-run preview on The Disney Channel from December 14, 1995 to January 6, 1996.
 Starting on September 14, 1996, the series aired as a special nationwide preview-run on ABC's Saturday morning lineup. and remained on the network's schedule until December 1996.
 On January 1, 1997, the series premiered on The Disney Channel with a special New Year's Day 5-hour, 10-episode marathon, and on January 5, the series moved to its regular time slot on Saturdays and Sundays.

 The show focuses on the lives of two best friends and neighbors since birth, Tucker and Rebecca, and their respective adventures as they travel through the world of eighth grade with their other best friends, Christine and Miles.
-The show was produced by Atlantis Films in association with Disney Channel and Buena Vista International, Inc.
+The show was produced by Atlantis Films in association with Disney Channel, Walt Disney Television, and distributed by Buena Vista Television.

 Flash Forward was the first series branded under the "Disney Channel Original Series" label.